Mao-urban/pi-tokenmint-ruby/README.md

 Visit Pi platfor docs for more details https://github.com/pi-apps/pi-platform-docs/blob/master/tokens.md The scripts are designed to be executed **in a strict order**, where each step depends on the successful completion of the previous one.

+#Advanced
+The files in advanced is for analysing and transfer of minted tokens
 ---

 ## 📂 Files in This Repository